lurgh/infinitive-jkp717/README.md

 Multi-zone systems are supported in this version.
 We have tested it on a 2-zone system but it should work at least up to 4 and most likely up to the apparent 8-zone limit of the Infinity architecture.
 Please get in touch if you have success or difficulty with a zoned system.

 The UI will automatically show all the zones, listed in order of their index number.
-The API can access a single zone's data at a tine, or all zones in one go; if your application wants all the zone data then it's more efficient to use the latter since the per-zone APIs will be slower owing to each one needing make redundant requests to the system.
+The REST and internal APIs can access a single zone's data at a tine, or all zones in one go; if your application wants all the zone data then it's more efficient to use the latter since the per-zone APIs will be slower owing to each one needing make redundant requests to the system.
 The all-zones API is read-only; use the per-zone PUT method to make changes to a zone's configuration.
+The MQTT API has global and per-zone data as documented above.
+The websocket API (used by the UI) is read-only and includes global data and all zones.

 #### Unimplemented features

 I don't use the thermostat's scheduling capabilities or vacation mode so Infinitive does not support them.
 The schema and encoding of the scheduling data are fairly obvious so API support could be added if there is interest.
 Reach out if this is something you'd like to see.

+#### Protocol Analysis

 #### Issues
 ##### rPi USB stack